marcoantonetti/date-picker/README.md

-I created this date-picker proyect to keep increasing my profficiency in TypeScript and JavaScript and problem-solving logic
+I created this date-picker project to keep increasing my proficiency in TypeScript and JavaScript and problem-solving logic

 I used npm to install date-fns library to handle the dates logic and to set up parcel as my bundler